isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-    It is strongly recommended that when configuring subnets to use SFLQ allocation, it be done in maintenance windows such that servers are not actively serving clients for those subnets while the changes are made.
+    It is strongly recommended that when configuring subnets to use or stop using SFLQ allocation, it be done in maintenance windows such that servers are not actively serving clients for those subnets while the changes are made.
     This will avoid inconsistencies in SFLQ data.

+    SFLQ data is tracked in terms of pools where each pool has a start address and an end address.
+Configuration changes that change the address range of a pool or split into multiple new pools will trigger SFLQ data creation for the new pools when the new configuration is applied.

 As mentioned before when a server restarts or is reconfigured, it will iterate over its subnets and initialize the configured allocator for that subnet's pools.